Siddy212/canvas-es-de/README.md

-# Artistic (ES-DE Version)
+# Backdrop (ES-DE Version)
-Artistic is a theme for EmulationStation-DE theme that aims to provide a modern and easy to use interface with a variety of color schemes.
+Backdrop is a theme for EmulationStation-DE theme that aims to provide a modern and easy to use interface with a variety of color schemes.
 It also provides easy customization for users to swap out wallpapers and art styles.

 ## **Preview**